-At the beginning of the third year, all students of architecture, interior design, design management, multimedia design and visual communication are required to have a personal laptop computer.
-CAAD will provide software for studentowned laptops to students enrolled in upper-level studio courses in these five majors.
-The laptop must meet specifications published by CAAD in order to be used within the program.
+At the beginning of the third year, all CAAD students are required to have a personal laptop computer.
+The laptop must meet specifications published by CAAD.
 Laptops that do not meet specifications published by the college may not adequately run software required to complete course work.